Excel 2013, 2010 and 2007 book, e-book and video tutorials

 Books and e-Books

-If you’ve purchased a video course and you are logged in you’ll find all of the video lessons will appear when you click the relevant button below.
+If you purchased a legacy video course from this site in 2019 and you are logged in you’ll find all of the video lessons will appear when you click the relevant button below.

 If you have a slow Internet connection the page may take a few seconds to appear.